jiehanzheng/squid2radius/README.md

 ### --exclude-pattern

 If for some reason you need to prevent usage information of certain user from being sent to the RADIUS server, there is an argument for that!
 Use `--exclude-pattern="(girl|boy)friend"` and squid2radius won't send usage of either your `girlfriend` or `boyfriend` to the RADIUS server.

+### --dry-run

+If the script is called with this argument, no data will be sent to the server.

 ### --no-rotation